 If families have any concerns for the safety of their children abroad, contact the CGE at 918-631-3229 or email@example.com.

 Methods for Communicating Health and Safety Issues

 We have several methods for communicating health and safety concerns with our study abroad students:

 The CGE has a created a series of videos that students should complete as part of an online pre-departure preparation program.
 Also, the CGE sponsors a mandatory pre-departure meeting each semester for outgoing study abroad participants where we review how to prepare for time abroad.

 The CGE International Programs Handbook is available online as part of the CGE online application.
 Paper copies are available at the CGE for students to pick up and during pre-departure preparation.

 We maintain records with contact information for all of our students who are out of the country.
 Once students know their travel plans and have their on-site contact information, they should log into their CGE account to add it.
 Students will be asked to provide their address, phone/cell number and flight information.
 It is the students’ responsibility to provide this information to the CGE.

-On Call responds to critical medical or safety emergencies and can also help resolve non-critical day to day travel problems any time you are traveling outside your home country on TU programs or business.
+AIG responds to critical medical or safety emergencies and can also help resolve non-critical day to day travel problems any time you are traveling outside your home country on TU programs or business.